 The Authority to Proceed - Ground Penetration Log must be completed each time an Authority to Proceed is issued.
-Each Authority to Proceed must be given a 'ATP Number', recording the number on the ATP.
+Each Authority to Proceed must be given an 'ATP Number', recording the number on the ATP.

-4.9.3 DIG PERMIT ARMBANDS
+4.9.3 DIG PERMIT BOARDS

-Where service are located within or adjacent to where excavation work is planned red coloured 'Dig Permit Armbands' must be used to clearly distinguish the higher level of control required.
+Where services are located within or adjacent to where excavation work is planned a 'Dig Permit Board' must be displayed to clearly identify the higher level of control required.

-To assist the Site Manager and Groundwork Supervisor to control excavation work involving either exposing or adjacent to known services, the operatives involved must be 'briefed' by the Groundworks supervisor and each issued with a Red Dig Permit Armband, including the plant operators involved.
+To assist the Site Manager and Groundwork Supervisor to control excavation work involving either exposing or adjacent to known services, the operatives involved must be 'briefed' by the Groundworks supervisor and a Dig Permit Board completed and displayed at the point of work.

-Nominated service-dig operatives must always display the armband when within the excavation work area.
+Nominated service-dig operatives must always display the Dig Permit Board within the excavation work area.

 If the ground conditions, services, scope of works or dig operatives change, the Site Manager and Groundwork Supervisor must reassess the work and review the Authority to Proceed - 'Excavations and Ground Penetration'.